Occupancy fraction, fractional colouring, and triangle fraction: Introduction

 The case $f=\Delta^{2-o(1)}$ as $\Delta\to\infty$ includes the triangle-free case and yields the best to date asymptotic lower bound on the off-diagonal Ramsey numbers.
 The asymptotic factor $1/2$ cannot be improved above $1$, due to random regular graphs; see Section~\ref{sec:sharpness} for more details on sharpness.

 Our main contribution is to give two stronger forms of Theorem~\ref{thm:trianglecount}, one on occupancy fraction (see Theorem~\ref{thm:occupancy} below), the other on fractional chromatic number, combining for the result promised in the abstract.
-We show how either easily implies Theorem~\ref{thm:trianglecount} in Section~\ref{sec:sparsenbhds}.

 \begin{theorem} Given $\eps>0$, there exists $f_0$ such that, if $f_0 \le f \le \Delta^2+1$, then for any graph $G$ on $n$ vertices of maximum degree $\Delta$ in which the neighbourhood of every vertex in $G$ spans at most $\Delta^2/f$ edges, \begin{enumerate} \item an independent set of $G$ drawn uniformly at random has at least $(1/2-\varepsilon)(n/\Delta)\log f$ vertices in expectation, and \item the fractional chromatic number of $G$ is at most $(2+\varepsilon)\Delta/\log f$. \end{enumerate} \end{theorem}